SchoofsKelvin/vscode-sshfs/README.md

         // Or a private key (raw key, OpenSSH format)
         // (can also be a public key for host-based authentication) "privateKey": "-----BEGIN OPENSSH PRIVATE KEY-----\nb3BlbnN...",
+        // It's a lot easier to use a path, though "privateKeyPath": "/root/.ssh/myPrivateKey",
+        // Also supports PPK keys
+        "privateKeyPath": "C:/Users/Kelvin/.ssh/myPrivateKey.ppk",
         // Should the private key be encrypted "passphrase": "CorrectHorseBatteryStaple",
         // Same as with the password, we can let it prompt us